freshfrogs/freshfrogs.github.io/wiki/index.md

 1. First **Connect** an Ethereum wallet!
 Don't have a wallet?
 We recommend **[Meta Mask](https://metamask.io/download/)** 🦊

-    - Go to **[freshfrogs.io](https://freshfrogs.io)** Browser extensions will automatically be deteced, a request will be sent to your provider.
+    - Go to **[freshfrogs.io](https://freshfrogs.io)** Browser extensions will automatically be detected, a request will be sent to your provider.

     - When using a mobile device: Use the built in browser within your wallet app.